Why The Crisis May Make Powerful Corporations Even More Powerful

 Corporate America, on the other hand, is getting basically an unlimited credit line from the Federal Reserve.
 The Fed, which is working in conjunction with the Treasury Department, has promised to buy trillions and trillions of dollars in corporate bonds.
 As small businesses scramble for a limited pot of federal money, big businesses are getting access to the Fed's unlimited money-creating machine.
 Ramamurti believes that is unfair.

-The Fed's lending through corporate bond purchases also doesn't attach strings that limit executive pay, ban stock buybacks, or require them to keep people employed.
-That's unlike federal lending programs to small and medium-sized businesses, which do come with strings.
+The Fed's lending through corporate bond purchases also doesn't attach strings that limit executive pay, ban stock buybacks or require them to keep people employed — unlike federal lending programs to small and medium-sized businesses.
 Ramamurti doesn't like this, though U.S. Treasury Secretary Steve Mnuchin defends the difference in treatment.

 Unlike the loans to small and medium-sized businesses, the Fed's purchases of corporate bonds are not direct loans.
 And corporations have to pay this money back, unlike with a lot of PPP lending.
-But Ramamurti is concerned that without strings, Federal assistance to corporations won't serve the most important goal.
+But Ramamurti is concerned that without strings, federal assistance to corporations won't serve the most important goal.

 "I think that the rationale for providing federal taxpayer support to large companies right now is to make sure that those companies keep workers employed," Ramamurti says.
-But, without restrictions, he worries corporations will instead juice their stock prices, boost shareholder dividends, and shower their executives with big bonuses.
+But, without restrictions, he worries corporations will instead juice their stock prices, boost shareholder dividends and shower their executives with big bonuses.
 "We can't just trust the corporations to do the right thing with the money."

 The Fed's mere announcement that it was going to lend all this money sent corporate America's stock prices soaring.
 Despite the catastrophic collapse of the labor market — the worst monthly job losses in American history — the stock market just got done with its best month in decades.

 "I'm worried that after this crisis has passed, you're going to see big businesses that were able to get this Fed backstop in a pretty strong condition overall, and medium-size and small businesses in rough shape overall," Ramamurti says.
-Powerful companies, he worries, will be in a prime position to buy up little guys, grab market share, and increasingly monopolize the economy.
+Powerful companies, he worries, will be in a prime position to buy up little guys, grab market share and increasingly monopolize the economy.

-Ramamurti is particularly worried about the fate of mid-sized companies.
-"These are some of our biggest employers in the country, and also in many cases, some of our most innovative firms," he says.
+Ramamurti is particularly worried about the fate of midsize companies.
+"These are some of our biggest employers in the country and, also in many cases, some of our most innovative firms," he says.
 "A lot of American manufacturing firms fall into this category."
 Yet, as the rescue package is currently structured, these companies are too big to qualify for generous PPP loans — and they're too small to issue bonds and get assistance from the Fed's endless bond-buying program.
 They're in the "worst of both worlds," he says.

-Neil Barofsky, who was the official watchdog of the government bailout of Wall Street during the last financial crisis, is similarly concerned about the current rescue approach.
+Neil Barofsky, who was the official watchdog of the government bailout of Wall Street during the financial crisis starting in 2008, is similarly concerned about the current rescue approach.
 "The reality is that if you backstop and support the biggest players and provide them with access to cheap money, at the same time that you're not providing proportional support for their smaller competitors, then almost by definition, the rich are getting richer, the big are getting bigger," he says.

 When we talked, Ramamurti was interrupted a couple times by a screaming child and a barking dog.
-The Congressional Oversight Commission still doesn't have a chairperson, and, he says, while there are four members now, they haven't even actually all met together on a video conference yet.
+The Congressional Oversight Commission still doesn't have a chairperson, and, he says, while there are four members now, they haven't even actually all met together on a videoconference yet.
 In the meantime, the trillions are starting to flow.

 Did you enjoy this newsletter segment?
 Well, it looks even better in your inbox!
 You can sign up here.